Green-Phys/green-phys.github.io/content/docs/Tutorials/Introduction_to_VASP.md

 ---
-title: Introduction to VASP
+title: Tutorial of Using VASP (Initialization)
-permalink: /Introduction_to_VASP/
+permalink: Tutorial of Using VASP
-weight: 30
+weight: 6
 ---

 This is a rudimentary introduction to VASP given by Runxue Yu in our